Davidvandijcke/davidvandijcke.github.io/_pages/research.md

 {%- comment -%}
 Selected publications: one-line entries only.
-Priority: 1) Job Market Paper, 2) all R&Rs (venue contains 'Revise and Resubmit'),
+Priority: 1) Job Market Paper
+         2) all items whose venue contains "Revise and Resubmit"
-3) pubs in Journal of Public Economics + Proceedings of the National Academy of Sciences.
+         3) items whose venue contains "Journal of Public Economics" or "Proceedings of the National Academy of Sciences"
+NOTE: no filters in where_exp; match exact-case strings.
 {%- endcomment -%}

 {% assign all_items = site.publications | concat: site.wps %}

 {% assign jmp = all_items | where: "venue", "Job Market Paper" %}

-{% assign rr_all = all_items | where_exp:"p","p.venue and p.venue downcase contains 'revise and resubmit'" %}
+{% assign rr_all = all_items | where_exp:"p","p.venue and p.venue contains 'Revise and Resubmit'" %}

-{% assign top_pubs_jpube = all_items | where_exp:"p","p.venue and p.venue downcase contains 'journal of public economics'" %}
+{% assign top_pubs_jpube = all_items | where_exp:"p","p.venue and p.venue contains 'Journal of Public Economics'" %}
-{% assign top_pubs_pnas  = all_items | where_exp:"p","p.venue and p.venue downcase contains 'proceedings of the national academy of sciences'" %}
+{% assign top_pubs_pnas  = all_items | where_exp:"p","p.venue and p.venue contains 'Proceedings of the National Academy of Sciences'" %}

 {% assign selected_raw = jmp | concat: rr_all | concat: top_pubs_jpube | concat: top_pubs_pnas %}

-{%- comment -%} Deduplicate by title (preserve priority order) {%- endcomment -%}
+{%- comment -%} Deduplicate by title (preserve order) {%- endcomment -%}
 {% assign seen_titles = "" | split:"" %}
 {% assign selected = "" | split:"" %}
 {% for p in selected_raw %}